brpandey/hangman/README.md

-* Hangman runs both interactive human games with manually specified secrets e.g. --secrets or runs games with randomly generated secrets e.g. --random, either with interactive game play (human) or not (robot).
+* Hangman runs both interactive human games with manually specified secrets e.g. --secrets or runs games with randomly generated secrets e.g. --random.
+Interactivity is denoted by the player type `-t`,
-Therefore the type of the player `-t` determines the user interaction type.
+with values of either human or robot.

 * The random `-r` secret generation option allows you to play without knowing the secret hangman word(s) beforehand as the system randomly